ostranme/swagger-ui-themes/README.md

 ###Installation
 ---
 Simply just add one of the above stylesheets in the `themes` folder to the source of swagger-ui theme html page.
 Make sure to either remove/comment out the link to `screen.css` or load the desired theme after it to override the Swagger UI styles.

-Feel free to open an issue or suggest more themes!

 ###Demo
 ---
-The [Swagger Petstore](http://petstore.swagger.io/#/) example was used as the example to showcase different themes.
-In the demo folder, open the index.html file and either remove or comment out the `<link href='css/screen.css' media='screen' rel='stylesheet' type='text/css'/>` in the `<head>` tags.
-Next add a link to the desired theme you want by adding `<link href='PATH TO THEME' media='screen' rel='stylesheet' type='text/css'/>`.
+The [Swagger Petstore](http://petstore.swagger.io/#/) was used as the example to showcase different themes.
+In the demo folder, open the index.html file and add a link to the desired theme you want by adding `<link href='PATH TO THEME' media='screen' rel='stylesheet' type='text/css'/>`.
+Next, either remove or comment out the `<link href='css/screen.css' media='screen' rel='stylesheet' type='text/css'/>` in the `<head>` tags.
 Serve up the index.html locally to view theme.

+Feel free to open an issue or suggest more themes!

 ###License
 ---